guimeya/new_srs_lab/docs/index.rst

 There are five types of users that interact with the system: users of the web application, student, instructors, TAs, visitors and administrators.
 Each of these five types of users has different use of the system so each of them has their own requirements.

+The student users can post assignments and give feedback to the instructors.
+The instructors can also post assignment, mark assignment and give feedback to students.
+The TAs also works like the instructors they have the same funtions.
+The visitors only search for information on the system.